Skip to main content

 How did your experience in the corps impact your career pathway?

-My major, HOD, led me to think about the individuals, teams, and organizational-level of companies.
-During TFA, I looked at my school as a dysfunctional organization, and spent a lot of time thinking about how to improve the culture, psychological safety, and observing different conflict and communication styles.
+My major, HOD, led me to think about the individuals, teams, and how companies are organized.
+During TFA, I looked at my school as a dysfunctional organization, and spent a lot of time observing different conflict and communication styles and thinking about how to improve the culture and psychological safety.
 I joined Google to learn from one of the best cultures out there (I highly recommend reading Work Rules!) and eventually take that back to schools and the classroom.

 While teaching, I was bit by the education bug, as I like to say.
 My life was forever changed by my kindergartners, and my path changed from being interested in policy to closing the achievement gap.
 Instead of accepting a principal fellowship, I joined Google to learn how to build a transformational culture.